coffee-fueled-dev/very-coffee/packages/app/src/blog/tam/structures/port-manifold/post.md

 A port manifold is a smooth, second-countable, Hausdorff manifold $\mathcal{M}$.
 Each point $p \in \mathcal{M}$ represents a distinct mode of interaction.

 No constraints on dimensionality.
-The core TAM model remains intact; $\mathcal{M}$ is optional structure on $\mathcal{P}$.
+The core TA model remains intact; $\mathcal{M}$ is optional structure on $\mathcal{P}$.

 ## Port-Indexed Fields

-In the manifold formalism, TAM structures become port-indexed fields.
+In the manifold formalism, TA structures become port-indexed fields.

 Port actuator map: